foliclient/FoliClientInstaller/README.md

 - \*\*ReplayMod is included, but autorecording is disabled by default.
 If you're using it on TG, remember not to abuse it to see where you shouldn't, or gain any unfair advantage.
 - \*\*ReplayMod depends on FFmpeg to function correctly.
 The FFmpeg executable has been included, meaning Windows users don't need to do anything, however, if you're on a Mac or Linux machine you will need to install FFmpeg manually.
 For more info go to [Replaymod's website](https://www.replaymod.com/).
 - \*\*\*Voxelmap's Menu key has been remapped from `m` to `` ` `` (the one above `Tab` on English keyboards), and Cave Mode and Radar have been disabled.
+- \*\*\*\*If the installer is run with the `--optifine` argument, or you choose it during the install process, Sodium, Lithium, and Ok Zoomer will be replaced with Optifine and Optifabric.
 - To activate the Light Overlay, press `f7`
+- The installer has CLI arguments if you want to use those rather than manually entering values during the install process.
+To see the available arguments, run `FoliClientInstaller.exe -h` or `FoliClientInstaller.py -h`.
 - If you have any issues with the installer, submit a GitHub issue or message me on Discord at ablazingeboy#7375

 ## Credits